Bar in New York City, United States

 If you're deciding between The Mercer Kitchen and, say, a standard SoHo bistro, the comparison that matters is this: The Mercer Kitchen sits beneath the Mercer Hotel on Prince Street, which means you're getting a room with genuine design pedigree in a neighbourhood where most competitors are trading on location alone.
 That distinction matters when you're choosing where to eat in SoHo, because the area has plenty of options that look good from the street and disappoint at the table.

 The address — 99 Prince St, at the corner of Mercer — puts you squarely in the heart of SoHo's cast-iron district.
-The subterranean dining room is the sensory anchor here: exposed brick, warm lighting, and the kind of low-ceilinged intimacy that makes the space feel deliberately apart from the foot traffic above.
+The subterranean dining room is the sensory anchor here: exposed brick, warm lighting, the kind of low-ceilinged intimacy that makes the space feel deliberately apart from the foot traffic above.
 If you've been once and ordered conservatively, a return visit warrants a more committed approach to the food.
 The kitchen's position within a design hotel context historically signals a menu that wants to be taken seriously, not merely convenient for hotel guests.

-On the food question , which is the right question to ask here , The Mercer Kitchen has long occupied a category that SoHo actually needs: a kitchen inside a hotel that functions as a genuine neighbourhood restaurant.
+On the food question, which is the right question to ask here, The Mercer Kitchen has long occupied a category that SoHo actually needs: a kitchen inside a hotel that functions as a genuine neighbourhood restaurant.
 That's rarer than it sounds.
 Too many hotel restaurants in Manhattan exist primarily for guests who don't want to walk outside.
 The Mercer Kitchen has historically drawn locals precisely because the cooking earns the visit independently of the hotel's cachet.
 If you're returning, the food is worth ordering with intent rather than treating it as a default option after a SoHo shopping run.

 Booking is easy by Manhattan standards.
 The Mercer Kitchen doesn't require weeks of planning the way destination tasting-menu spots do, which makes it a practical choice when you want a reliable SoHo dinner without the logistics overhead.
 Aim for an early weekday slot if you want the room at its quietest; weekend evenings fill with the neighbourhood's predictable mix of out-of-towners and local regulars, which raises the noise floor considerably.